 - Membership numbers can create a false sense of expectations as to the potential return-on-investment.

-- Membership numbers can tend to draw passive spectators rather than active participants to the network.
+- Membership numbers tend to draw passive consumers & spectators rather than active contributors & participants.

 Finally, CBN's wide range of connections are far greater than simply the number of it "members", being comprised of registered members, e-publication subscribers, blog readers, Facebook and Twitter followers, LinkedIn connections, and other third-party connections of various kinds.

 The most valuable thing about CBN is not the quantity of our members, but the quality of our connections!
-Unlike most every other membership organization and business network you can join, within CBN, every connection is a warm connection and every contact is a warm contact due the high level of trust established by our membership standards!
+Unlike most every other membership organization and business network you can join, within CBN, every contact is a warm contact and every connection is a warm connection due the high level of trust established by our membership standards!

 What is the difference between CBN Chambers, Chapters, and Clusters?

 National Chambers reflect the primary geo-political divisions within a given country such as states, provinces, etc. Where they exist, members may request to join one or more Chambers in order to connect, communicate, and collaborate on-line and in-person with fellow members.

 Regional Chapters reflect secondary geo-political divisions within a given country such as counties, districts, precincts, etc. Where they exist, members may request to join one or more Chapters in order to connect, communicate, and collaborate on-line and in-person with fellow member.

 Local Clusters are face-to-face gatherings of members initiated and facilitated by members.
 They are designed to create a sense of community among members where they connect with one another to build relationships of trust, communicate with one another in a variety of ways, and collaborate with one another for mutually beneficial purposes.